talw/quoridor-hs/README.md

     - [x] Online multiplayer
     - [x] A browser interface
 - Issues
-    - [ ] Should handle gracefully, the case where a player disconnects not during midgame, but during waiting for the rest of the players to connect.
+    - [x] Should handle the case where a player disconnects not during midgame, but during waiting for the rest of the players to connect.
-        - [ ] For that, first the protocol needs to change.
-          In addition to the first 4 bits indicating the size of the msg, 2 more bits will be used to indicate the type of message.
-          Will be used to be able to send arbitrary amount of messages to waiting clients, using that to test for the 'resource vanished' exception.
+        - [x] For that, a function that sends a dummy message should be made.
+And using that function to test if the socket is alive.
+          (Socket's IsConnected and IsReadable still return true even when the socket is dead)
     - [ ] Should add tests for render module and parsing module
     - [ ] Should try adding some QuickCheck tests, to try it.
     - [ ] Should use lens to manipulate and access GameState, to try it.